How to level up fast in FFXIV: Leveling guide for Final Fantasy 14

 How to level up fast in FFXIV

-You can start most of these from level 1 so it doesn’t matter whether you’re a new player or a seasoned veteran looking to boost their subclass – you can employ these tactics whenever you need to.
+You can also start most of these from level 1, so it doesn’t matter whether you’re a new player or a seasoned veteran looking to boost their subclass – you can employ these tactics whenever you need to.

 Main Scenario story quests

 Always remember that main story missions are an EXP goldmine.
 Working through these can be an effective way to rise up the ranks.
 So, if you’ve been exploring the world and have hit a bit of a leveling wall, go and progress the story a bit for a nice experience boost.

 These quests are especially important in the early stages of FFXI and they’ll also help teach you the game’s mechanics.
 Don’t forget to talk to everyone and accept every quest you see, you’ll complete many of them passively by just by progressing through the game and talking to others – this too means lots of easy EXP.